Tax guide

 Government Schemes for MSMEs and Startups: Eligibility and Document Checklist

-The most reliable first step is a scheme comparison sheet.
-Capture the scheme name, official URL, applicant type, location, sector, benefit, deadline, documents, and open questions.
-This turns a broad search into a controlled review.
+The most reliable starting point is a scheme comparison sheet built from official sources.
+For each scheme under consideration, capture: the scheme name, official URL, applicant type, geography, sector, benefit, application deadline, required documents, and open questions.
+Converting a broad search into a structured table is worth the hour it takes.

 Eligibility comes before forms